-With pumpkin spice season upon us, we all get to appreciate our favourite seasonal foods and drinks, why shouldn't our dogs get to appreciate them as well?
+With pumpkin spice season upon us, we all get to appreciate our favourite seasonal foods and drinks, so why shouldn't our dogs get to appreciate them as well?
 We love sharing our favourite treats with our pets and we want to tell you some great ways that you can help your dog get on board with our pumpkin obsession.
 Not only is it delicious, pumpkin contains natural and healthy nutrients to promote your pet's well being.

 Benefits of Pumpkin

-Most commonly known, pumpkin aids in digestion by providing a nutritious fiber source that helps regulate speed of digestion and acts as a bulking agent to improve stool quality.
+Pumpkin aids in digestion by providing a nutritious fiber source that helps regulate speed of digestion and acts as a bulking agent to improve stool quality.